robert-westenberger/knowledgebase/mathematics/discrete-mathematics/predicate-logic.md

 ![quantifier_table.png](/quantifier_table.png)

 ### Binding Variables
 When a quantifier is used on the variable $x$, we say this occurence of the variable is **bound**.
-An occurence of a variable that is not obund by a quantifier or set equal to a particular value is said to be **free**.
+An occurence of a variable that is not bound by a quantifier or set equal to a particular value is said to be **free**.

 In the statement $\exists x(x+y=1)$, $x$ is bound and $y$ is free.
 ### Mixing Quantifiers